lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-09-07-big-data-analysis-on-a-distributed-raspi-cluster.md

 ### Scalability

 I had only bothered to download a small sample of 50,000 trips.
-But Inzura has a corpus of over 2 million trips and growing.
-2 million trips certainly doesn't fit on a single machine's memory (it doesn't even fit on disk).
+But Inzura has a corpus of millions of trips and growing.
+It certainly doesn't fit on a single machine's memory (it doesn't even fit on disk).
 So the most naive approach of reading all the files into memory at once and calculating the average that way won't work.
 Something that *does* work is to read the files in